Global energy crisis (2021–2023): 2022

+In September 2022, the UK government under new Prime Minister Liz Truss announced the 'Energy Price Guarantee' to address rising energy bills.
+The EPG was a subsidy paid to energy retailers to cap the unit price of electricity and gas, usually expressed as limiting the average household bill to £2,500 per year.
+The Truss government said that the EPG 'cap' would be in place for two years, and the announcement of the EPG alongside a range of tax cuts led to repercussion's from the bond markets and Truss' eventual resignation.
+The Sunak administration that followed put a shorter time limit on the EPG which ceased to be in effect the following year as energy prices dropped.
+Both the energy utilities and fossil fuel majors based in the UK made significantly increased profits during the energy crisis.

 Natural gas prices in Europe reached their highest point in September 2022 at a multiple of roughly 25 compared to two years prior.
 While gas prices are currently falling quickly on the spot market, the cost to distribute gas in the coming year will still be close to €150 per MWh, or a multiple of about seven.

 According to the IEA, approximately 100 million people with access to clean cooking may switch back to unhealthy cooking, and 75 million people who had recently gained access to electricity may no longer be able to afford it.

 In general, many residents can no longer pay their energy expenses.
 Governments throughout Europe have responded—according to Bruegel, €674 billion have been set aside, with €264 billion going to Germany alone, to protect businesses and consumers from rising energy costs.

 The Wilhelmshaven LNG terminal—the first of several new German LNG terminals being opened with an abbreviated regulatory process following the Russian invasion of Ukraine—received its first load of LNG in mid-December to initiate the commissioning process of the new terminal.
-The shipment was of US natural gas that had been carried from the recently-opened Venture Global LNG terminal in Louisiana.
+The shipment was of US natural gas that had been carried from the recently opened Venture Global LNG terminal in Louisiana.